Accessible Instructional Materials

 Plastic Next Generation braillers cannot be repaired and should be scrapped at your location instead.

-If you have an APH SMART brailler that needs to be repaired, contact Colleen Mulcahey.
+If you have a FIMC-VI provided APH SMART brailler or electric brailler that needs to be repaired, complete the SMART Brailler and Electric Brailler Repair Request form.

 Student and Family Events